qlstico/QL/README.md

 #### Requirements

-MacOS, Linux, and Unix OS's are supported - all you need is Postgres installed on your machine!
+MacOS, Linux, and Unix OS' are supported - all you need is Postgres installed on your machine!

 #### How to Install